LegalScience/ClearButton/Legal/ClearButtonBrief.md

 [**NOTE:** Below is a placeholder from the OAuth2 Brief]

-* “Rights Holder” – Customer (in the business sense); Principal (in the legal sense); Resource Owner (in the technical sense).
-This party owns the information (stored by the Information Holder), and authorizes the Temporary Access Holder to access that information on her behalf.
+* “Individual” – Civilian (in the government sense); Customer (in the business sense); Principal (in the legal sense); Resource Owner (in the technical sense).
+This party owns the information (stored by the Information Holder), and utilizes the ClearButton service to understand which information is being stored.

-* “Information Holder” - Information Host (in the business sense); Agent (in the legal sense); Resource Server and Authorization Server (in the technical sense).
+* “Information Holder” - Corporation or government agency (in the government sense); Information Host (in the business sense); Agent (in the legal sense).
 This party stores the information belonging to the Rights Holder.

-* “Temporary Access Holder” - Requesting Party (in the business sense); Agent (in the legal sense); Client (in the technical sense).
-This party provides a service to the Rights Holder that requires information stored by the Information Holder.
+* “ClearButton Service" - Government agency (in the government sense); Agent (in the legal sense); [Broker] (in the business sense).

 ## General Description of Interactions